Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Conclusions

 \section{Conclusions}

-This paper, and its companion \citep{y3-cosmicshear2}, present the cosmic shear analysis of the most powerful weak lensing catalog to date, from the Dark Energy Survey Year 3 (DES Y3).
-The data the spans $\sim5000$ deg$^2$ of the southern sky and contains over 100 million galaxy shapes.
-These constitute the most significant cosmic shear measurements to date.
+This paper, and its companion \citep{y3-cosmicshear2}, present the cosmic shear analysis of the Dark Energy Survey Year 3 (DES Y3), which spans $\sim5000$ deg$^2$ of the southern sky and contains over 100 million galaxy shapes.
+We present cosmic shear measurements with a signal-to-noise of 40.
 We constrain cosmological parameters in \lcdm, while also varying the neutrino mass, and find a 3\% fractional uncertainty on $S_8$, with $S_8=0.759_{-0.023}^{+0.025}$ (0.755 best-fit) at 68\% confidence limits.
 A \textit{\lcdm-Optimized} analysis, which includes more small-scale information while still passing the requirements for robustness against baryonic effects, finds a 2\% precision constraint of $S_8=0.772^{+0.018}_{-0.017}$.
 This is consistent with the \textit{Fiducial} result and roughly 1.5$\times$ more constraining.
 The goodness of fit to the data is acceptable, with a $p$-value of 0.223 in \lcdm.
 In $w$CDM, the cosmic shear constraint on the dark energy equation of state, $w$, is found to be prior-dominated.

 The DES Y3 cosmic shear more than triples the survey area and number of galaxies with respect to previous lensing analyses \citep[][]{Troxel2018, asgari20,Ham20}.
 The posteriors in the $S_8-\Omega_{\rm m}$ plane qualitatively agree with previous cosmic shear results from KiDS-1000 \citep{asgari20} and HSC \citep{Ham20, hikage19}, which, favor a lower value of $S_8$ than the most recent CMB measurements from \textit{Planck} \citep{Planck2018}.
 Considering the full parameter space, the DES Y3 shear cosmological constraints are statistically consistent with those from \textit{Planck}, with a 2.3$\sigma$ difference (and a $p$-value of 0.02) for the Fiducial case and 2.1$\sigma$ for the \textit{\lcdm-Optimized} analysis (and a $p$-value of 0.05).
 While this tension is not statistically significant, our results continue a trend of weak lensing data that are in agreement with, but display a lower value of $S_8$ than the CMB.